ddmitov/camel-doctor/README.md

   * **Select file to debug:** ``http://local-pseudodomain/perl-debugger?select-file``
   * **Send debugger command:** ``http://local-pseudodomain/perl-debugger?command=M``

 The working directory of ``dbgformatter.pl`` is ``{camel_doctor_binary_directory}/resources``.

+``dbgformatter.pl`` is read only once at application startup, than it is stored as an application property in memory and is run as an one-liner when needed to decrease execution time.

 ## History
 Camel Doctor was started as a part of [Perl Executing Browser](https://www.github.com/ddmitov/perl-executing-browser) in 2014.

-Camel Doctor does not support the Windows platform anymore due to the fact that the debugger handling ``Qprocess`` class does not use a console from the operating system and the Perl debugger on Windows can not handle properly all commands (like restart) without a console.
+Camel Doctor does not support the Windows platform anymore due to the fact that the debugger handling ``Qprocess`` class does not use a console from the operating system and the Windows Perl debugger can not handle properly some commands (like restart) without a console.

 ## License
 This program is free software;